Skip to main content

 Tonga Cable Limited

-We’re working with the Governments of Tonga and New Zealand to build a new international undersea telecommunications cable to Tonga.
+We partnered with the Governments of New Zealand and Tonga to build a new international undersea telecommunications cable to Tonga.

-The project will see the construction of a 383-kilometre long cable from a branching unit on the Hawaiki Cable to the existing cable landing station in Vava’u, Tonga.
+The project saw the construction of a 405-kilometre long cable, branching from the Hawaiki Cable to the existing cable landing station in Vava’u, Tonga.

 long cable

-The project marks an important step in supporting secure and resilient infrastructure, as a key enabler of economic growth and driver of improved living standards for the people of Tonga.
+The project marked an important step in supporting secure and resilient infrastructure as a key enabler of economic growth and driver of improved living standards for the people of Tonga.

 AIFFP contribution